mcclaskey/batch_fslstats/README.md

 2. define the default project location, and
 3. run the `virtualenvwrapper.sh` file.

-Your shell configuration file is either `.bashrc` if on linux or `.zshrc` if on a newer mac.
+Your shell configuration file is either `.bashrc` if on linux or `.zshrc` if on a newer mac and these are located in your home `~/` directory.
 Detailed instructions for this step are currently explained [on this page](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#shell-startup-file) but I will list the minimum necessary steps here.
 You will now need to open your `.bashrc` file in a text editor.

 If you are on a WSL, open your `.bashrc` file in your Windows File Explorer.
 This file is located in the home directory of your WSL's username.
 The official address of your wsl is likely `\\wsl.localhost\`, thus your `.bashrc` file is likely  `\\wsl.localhost\Ubuntu\home\USERNAME\.bashrc`.
 You may also be able to navigate there using a link in the sidebar.